Glareone/AZ-304-305-SA-And-Architecture-Design-In-Depth/README.md

   - code construction,
   - analysis (impact of changes, planning, or for budgeting concerns).
   - education (onboarding new team-members).
-  - Buils vs Buy.
+  - Build vs Buy.
 You can use Decomposition in order to understand what is better for you - build on your own or buy this product from 3rd party vendor.

 **Module Styles:**